lightmeterio/ControlCenter/docs/decisions/0003-translations-workflow.md

 ## Context

 Since version 0.0.6 Lightmeter supports i18n, and translations in various natural languages.
-Translations for the appication and components are managed using Weblate, accessible at translate.lightmeter.io.
+Translations for the application and components are managed using Weblate, accessible at translate.lightmeter.io.

 For contribution guidelines, please consult the file `TRANSLATIONS.md`.